tarantool/doc/doc/reference/tooling/tt_cli/index.rst

 each running on its own Tarantool version and configuration, on a single host in an isolated manner.

-To create a `tt`` environment in a directory, run :ref:`tt init <tt-init>` in it.
+To create a ``tt`` environment in a directory, run :ref:`tt init <tt-init>` in it.

 Multi-instance applications
 ---------------------------

 ``tt`` supports Tarantool applications that run on multiple instances.
-For example, you can write an application that includes different code for storage and router instances.
+For example, you can write an application that includes different source files for storage and router instances.
 With ``tt``, you can start and stop them in a single call, or manage each instance independently.